Cordon integrates with Hermes Agent so your AI agent can make authenticated API calls without holding real credentials.Documentation Index

 Adding routes

 After setup, add a route for your LLM provider withcordon route add --scope user and, if using the keyring secret source, store the credential with cordon secret set.
-Pass --scope user to every cordon route, cordon start, and cordon service command — Hermes is user-scope only, and bare commands default to project scope.
+Hermes is user-scope only, so pass --scope user to cordon route, cordon start, and cordon service commands.

 Provider auto-detection